cfpb/hmda-explorer/README.md

 ## Deployment

+`grunt build` will create a `dist` directory.
 Copy the contents of `dist` to wherever you want the app to live.
 For github pages, here's a [git hook](https://fake.ghe.domain/gist/389) that will automatically copy the stuff in `dist` over to your gh-pages branch whenever you commit.

 ## Contributing